Counting Data Content Changes

 INT

-In the second function variant, the observation is framed by two marks defined by their tables group and mark names.
-These marks are just points in time: they not necessarily belong to the tables group owning the examined sequence.
-If the lower bound mark doesn’t match a known state of the sequence (i.e. if the start tables group didn’t owned the sequence at this start mark time), the first returned interval surrounds this first mark.
-Similarly, If the upper bound mark doesn’t match a known state of the sequence (i.e. if the end tables group didn’t owned the sequence at this end mark time), the last returned interval surrounds this end mark.
+In the second function variant, the observation is framed by two marks defined by their table group and mark names.
+These marks are just points in time: they do not necessarily belong to the table group owning the examined sequence.
+If the lower bound mark does not match a known state of the sequence (i.e., if the start table group did not own the sequence at this start mark time), the first returned interval surrounds this first mark.
+Similarly, if the upper bound mark does not match a known state of the sequence (i.e., if the end table group did not own the sequence at this end mark time), the last returned interval surrounds this end mark.

-These functions don’t return any rows for marks intervals when data changes were not recorded for the sequence.
-The stat_is_log_start and stat_is_log_stop columns help to detect recording gaps.
+These functions do not return any rows for mark intervals when data changes were not recorded for the sequence.
+The stat_is_log_start and stat_is_log_stop columns help detect recording gaps.